 Non-personally identifiable information

 Non-personally identifiable information includes demographic information (such as age, gender, city, or state) and a user’s clickstream information.
 The Tremor Video Site collects information about users and stores it in log files.
-This information includes non-personally identifiable information that your browser automatically sends whenever you visit this Site, including information about your web request, your IP address, your browser type, browser language, date, and time of the request.
+This information includes non-personally identifiable information that your browser automatically sends whenever you visit this Site, including information about your web request, your browser type, browser language, date, and time of the request.

 How does Tremor Video use information collected by the Tremor Video Site?